philippmuench/hmmvis/README.md

-  --use_query        use query id insead of accession --colorful         use colors for heatmap --normalize        normalize cluster map
-  --version          show program's version number and exit
+  --use_query        use query id insead of accession --colorful         use colors for heatmap --normalize        normalize cluster map --keep_order       do not cluster rows if groups are present --version          show program's version number and exit
 ```